mrocklin/cmsc15200/assignments/hw4/index.md

     Rect mkRect( ... )

 These functions should take in the necessary inputs to define a shape, malloc enough space for the shape, set the inputs and return a pointer to the shape's location in memory.

+### Naming Conventions ###

+We use and recommend the following naming conventions in this assignment

+Struct definitions are lower-case

+    struct triangle
+    {
+        ...
+    }

+Pointer typedefs are upper-case

+    typedef struct triangle *      Triangle

+So

+ * `Triangle` is a pointer to a `struct triangle`
+ * `Rect` is a pointer to a `struct rect`, etc....

+In this naming scheme upper case types are pointers.
+Lower-case types are not.

+Whenever you have a variable with a lower-case type you use dot

+    struct point p;
+    p.x = 5

+Whenever you have a variable with an upper-case type you use arrow

+    Point p = malloc(sizeof(struct point));
+    p->x = 5

 Part 4 - `shapes.h` and `test_shapes.c`
 ---------------------------------------